Protecting yourself from the evil eye today: a symbolic, deliberate, and modern form of protection 🧿

 This page is not here to convince you.

-Symbols have always existed, in all cultures, not because they are mysterious, but because they fulfill a fundamental human need: to make an invisible intention visible.
+Symbols have always existed, in all cultures, not because they are mysterious, but because they meet a fundamental human need: to make an invisible intention visible.
 A symbol does not act alone.
 It imposes nothing.
 It reminds.

 Ayoun: visible protection for those who move forward

-Choose protection that suits you
+Choosing protection that suits you

 Product mockup